-Jari Kupiainen is the general producer of the Finnish “Church day” (Kirchentag).
+Jari Kupiainen is producer of the Finnish “Church day” (Kirchentag).
 He works in the Evangelical Lutheran Church of Finland.
-He is a member on the board of many different Christian events in the Finnish Lutheran Church and general Christian society in Finland.
-His goal is to connect different Christian events in order to work together, also in an ecumenical way.
+He is a member on the board of many different christian events in the Finnish Lutheran Church and general Christian societys in Finland.
+His goal is to connect different christian events in order to work together, also in an ecumenical way.

 Balázs Mesterházy, Hungary